-Yoga is an excellent way to manage symptoms of osteoporosis.
-A solid routine can help to strengthen your muscles and bones, which helps lower your risk of injuries and falls.
+Yoga is an excellent way to manage osteoporosis symptoms.
+A solid routine can help strengthen your muscles and bones, lowering your risk of injuries and falls.

 Maskot/Getty Images